jay28son/FriendsInfoProject/README.md

 # Tableau Public
 Transformed the database into a csv file to make it compatible with Tableau.
 Implemented four different bar graphs to analyze and see if there are any correlations or patterns within the data.
-F

 ## 1. Cost Per Person Visualization
 ![CostPerPerson](https://user-images.githubusercontent.com/100823027/182069982-1f01731c-c50f-409d-b417-e1ee10437720.PNG)